ThomPoppins/MERN-Enterprise-Search/README.md

    │  │  │  ├─ line 100: TODO : [MERNSTACK-72] Reconsider `employees` field if the role `junction` table is not the right place to store the `employee` data.
    │  │  │  ├─ line 105: TODO : [MERNSTACK-23] Create a new schema and model for address.
    │  │  │  ├─ line 106: TODO : [MERNSTACK-24] Locations will be linked to a company, based on an addressId in the address model.
-   │  │  │  ├─ line 107: TODO : [MERNSTACK-25] "locations" array should contain address objects with all address field properties and addressId compatible with the configured addressFormat for the country and region.
+   │  │  │  ├─ line 107: TODO : [MERNSTACK-25] "locations" array should contain address objects with all address field fields and addressId compatible with the configured addressFormat for the country and region.
    │  │  │  ├─ line 116: TODO : [MERNSTACK-26] Find out how to validate correct business and payment details.
    │  │  │  ├─ line 117: TODO : [MERNSTACK-27] Inform myself about the required payment details for each country or region.
 (First the Netherlands, then, maybe the rest of the world.)
    │  │  │  ├─ line 156: TODO : [MERNSTACK-28] Find out how to validate if the correct business and payment details are being used and the REAL "owner" is the only one authorized to change these details.